 Step 4: In addition to TMS sessions, you will have weekly visits with Dr. Forster to evaluate the progress of your treatment.

-In addition, click the link below to email Dr. Forster any further questions or concerns.
+In addition, click this link contact Dr. Forster with any questions or concerns or to get started.
 Dr. Forster can provide more information for both patients and therapists about TMS.